edgeimpulse/expert-projects/image-projects/robotic-arm-sorting-arduino-braccio.md

 ![rpi_imager](../.gitbook/assets/robotic-arm-sorting-arduino-braccio/rpi_imager.png)

 After the installation is completed, we can insert the SD card back into the kit and power it on.
 Once it boots up, we can log in via ssh.

 ## Installing ROS 2 Humble

 The Robot Operating System (ROS) is a set of software libraries and tools for building robot applications.
 We will use ROS 2 Humble for this project since it is stable on the Raspberry Pi OS.
-The ROS 2 binary packages are not available for Raspberry Pi OS so we need to build it from the source.
+The ROS 2 binary packages are not available for Raspberry Pi OS, so we need to build it from the source.
 Please follow the steps below to install it.

 ### Set locale